SoDOff-Project/sodoff/README.md

 A sample file is provided for `{PLATFORM} = WIN`, `{VERSION} = 3.31.0`.
 It assumes that the server address are `localhost:5000` (API) and `localhost:5001` (assets).

+To use this server with games other than School of Dragons you need to change the `LoadNonSoDData` value in `appsettings.json` to `true`.

 #### Asset Server

 Various settings for the asset server are customizable, with the key one being `ProviderURL`, which specifies the source for downloading assets in `partial` mode.
 By default, it's configured to use archive.org